matternet/interfaces/README.md

-# AirMap-Protos
+# AirMap Interfaces
-A collection of public AirMap Protobuf definitions.
+A collection of public AirMap Interface definitions.